Saving Ourselves Foundation

 Our Founding Board

-a Kenyan development professional with experience across the UN system, development advisory, and civic engagement spaces, with a focus on gender equality, food security, and social justice.
-As a young woman working at the intersection of policy and practice, she has contributed
+Faith Wachira, Co-Founder of the Aki Si Normal Initiative, is a Kenyan development professional with extensive experience across the UN system, development advisory, and civic engagement spheres.
+Her work emphasizes gender equality, food security, and social justice, particularly through community-led initiatives.
+As a young woman engaged

 Our Partnerships